varsha13152/tp/docs/DeveloperGuide.md

        **Note:** Attempt to unstar the same visitor you just unstarred in the above test case by locating and using the new index of that same visitor.
        <br>Expected: Error details shown in the status message.
        <br>Output: Unstar failed! (ｏ´_｀ｏ)
-       The contact NAME was not starred!
+       <br>The contact NAME was not starred!

     4. Test case: `unstar 0`<br>
        Expected: No visitor is unstarred.
 Error details shown in the status message.